bcgov/nr-spar/backend/README.md

-# SPAR Back-end REST API
+# SPAR Back end REST API

 This repository holds a set of policies, standards, guides, and pipelines to get started with a back-end API.
 Before writing your first line of code, please